iconify/types/README.md

 - `width`: number. viewBox width, number.
 If missing, value is set to 16.
 - `height`: number. viewBox height, number.
 If missing, value is set to 16.
 - `left`: number. viewBox left, number.
-If missing, value is set to 0.
+If missing, the value is set to 0.
 - `top`: number. viewBox top, number.
-If missing, value is set to 0.
+If missing, the value is set to 0.

 Transformations:

 - `rotate`: number.
 Icon rotation.
-Iconify icons can be rotated in 90 degrees increments, allowing to reuse same source icon for multiple icons, such as arrow-up being a copy of arrow-left rotated by 90 degrees.
+Iconify icons can be rotated in 90 degrees increments, allowing to reuse the same source icon for multiple icons, such as arrow-up being a copy of arrow-left rotated by 90 degrees.
 Values are 0 for 0 degrees, 1 for 90 degrees, 2 for 180 degrees, 3 for 270 degrees.
 The default value is 0.
 - `hFlip`: boolean.
 Horizontal flip.
 Similar to the rotation transformation, an icon can be flipped horizontally and vertically.
 It can be used to quickly create aliases, such as arrow-left being an alias of arrow-right, but with hFlip set to true.
 The default value is false.
 - `vFlip`: boolean.
 Vertical flip.
 The default value is false.